Buenos Aires Basics: The Darkside

 Brothels

-Brothels are scattered throughout Buenos Aires and most are not advertised with neon signs.
-To find a brothel, try these three approaches: ask cab drivers that seem approachable or “in the know;” check out flyers in telephone booths that list brothel locations and advertise specials; or try running a few internet searches.
+Straight up brothels with no bells and whistles are scattered throughout Buenos Aires and most are not advertised with neon signs.
+Ask cab drivers that seem approachable or “in the know”, check out flyers in telephone booths that advertise specials or try running a few internet searches for “privados VIP”.

 Brothels are typically located in large apartments.
 Once inside, patrons are greeted by a receptionist who provides a list of prices.
 The female line-up is presented and a selection is made for the female (or male) and amount of desired time.
 The receptionist will then show you to a room and request payment.